claddyk/JavaScript-T/Readme.md

 Outgoing methods in the HCX SDK will handle the preparation and dispatch of data to the HCX platform.

+### validatePayload
-`validatePayload`: This function validates the payload according to HCX specifications.
+This function validates the payload according to HCX specifications.
 It accepts a FHIR payload, an operation, and an error object.
 It returns a boolean to indicate if the payload validation passed.
 ```javascript
 const fhirPayload = "your-payload"; // FHIR Payload(JSON Format)
 const operation = "your-operation"; // The operation to be performed